Department of Consumer Affairs, Board of Occupational Therapy

 Q. What are the requirements for a foreign trained occupational therapist?

 A. Occupational therapists trained outside of the United States are required to complete the educational and supervised fieldwork requirements set forth in the Occupational Therapy Practice Act (OTPA) section 2570.6 and successfully complete the entry-level certification examination administered by NBCOT.
 There are no occupational therapy assistant programs recognized by the World Federation of Occupational Therapists.
 Only US graduates of occupational therapy assistant programs can take the NBCOT certification examination.
-Additionally, by law, before the Board can issue a license/certificate, the applicant must have a US Social Security Number.
+Additionally, by law, before the Board can issue a license, the applicant must have a US Social Security Number.

 Q. How do I go about changing my name due to marriage/divorce/court decree?